-During 2018, our Compensation Committee consisted of Messrs.
-Altobello, Chi, Ray, Shaw and Wardinski and Ms. McAvey.
+During 2019, our Compensation Committee consisted of Messrs.
+Chi, Ray, Shaw and Wardinski and Ms. McAvey and Wayton.
 None of them has served as an officer or employee of DiamondRock.
 None of these persons had any relationships with DiamondRock requiring disclosure under applicable rules and regulations of the SEC.
-In addition, none of our executive officers served during 2018 as a director or member of a compensation committee of any entity that has one or more of its executive officers serving as a member of our Board of Directors or our Compensation Committee.
+In addition, none of our executive officers served during 2019 as a director or member of a compensation committee of any entity that has one or more of its executive officers serving as a member of our Board of Directors or our Compensation Committee.

-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act requires our executive officers and directors, and persons who own more than ten percent of a registered class of our equity securities, to file reports of ownership and changes in ownership with the SEC and the NYSE.
 Our officers and directors and greater than ten percent beneficial owners are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations from our executive officers and directors that no other reports were required during the fiscal year ended December 31, 2018, all Section 16(a) filing requirements applicable to our executive officers, directors and greater than ten percent beneficial owners were satisfied on a timely basis, with the exception of (i) a Form 4 filed on March 5, 2018 by Mr. Mahoney to report shares of common stock earned pursuant to previously granted PSUs that were earned and settled on February 27, 2018 and (ii) a Form 4 filed on March 5, 2018 by each of Messrs.
-Brugger, Furbay and Tennis to report shares of common stock earned pursuant to previously granted PSUs that were earned and settled on February 27, 2018.
+To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations from our executive officers and directors that no other reports were required during the fiscal year ended December 31, 2019, all Section 16(a) filing requirements applicable to our executive officers, directors and greater than ten percent beneficial owners were satisfied on a timely basis, with the exception of (i) a Form 3 filed on February 22, 2019 by Kathleen Wayton, (ii) a Form 4 filed on February 22, 2019 by each of Messrs.
+McCarten and Ray and Ms. McAvey to report additional deferred stock units awarded in connection with the reinvestment of a dividend, (iii) a Form 4 filed on July 8, 2019 by Ms. McAvey to report a sale of common stock, (iv) a Form 4 filed on October 15, 2019 by each of Messrs.
+McCarten and Ray and Ms. McAvey to report additional deferred in connection with the reinvestment of a dividend and (v) a Form 4 filed on October 15, 2019 by Ms. Quinn to report share withholdings.